Mona Almoayyed

-Mona Yousuf Almoayyed (منى المؤيد) is a Bahraini businesswoman and a member of the Consultative Council (Shura Council) or the Bahrain National Assembly.
+Mona Yousuf Almoayyed (منى المؤيد) is a Bahraini businesswoman and a member of the Consultative Council (Shura Council).
 She is the Managing Director of Yusef Khalil Almoayyed & Sons, a retail and wholesale business in Bahrain.
 She is also the former head of the Bahrain Businesswomen's Society, established in 2000 to encourage Bahraini women participation in the economy.

 Early life and education

 Mona Almoayyed was born in Bahrain, the daughter of entrepreneur Yusef Khalil Moayyed.
 She received her Bachelor of Arts in Business Administration from the University of Westminster in London in 1986.

 Career

 From 1974 to 2000, Almoayyed served as Executive Director of the Automobile Division at Yusef Khalil Almoayyed & Sons.
 The business markets over a hundred brands of luxury goods, appliances, heavy equipment, medical technology, and concrete.

 She was President of the Bahrain Businesswomen’s Society for three terms (2006–2012), and led the Migrant Workers Protection Society in Bahrain from 2005 to 2011.

 She is also the former vice-chairwoman of the Gulf Businesswomen Committee, an initiative of the Gulf Cooperation Council Chambers of Commerce Union.

 She chairs the Business Women’s Committee at the Bahrain Chamber of Commerce and Industry.